"...if we be honest with ourselves,

 Now just to be clear, the Bible does teach that there is suffering in the life to come for the unrepentant.
 That is not up for debate.
 Whether or not the suffering in Hell never ends, is.

 Most of the verses which tell us that there is suffering in Hell, say nothing about how long those in Hell will suffer for.
 So when it comes to the debate about how long the suffering in Hell lasts, those verses don't count.
 We must only use the verses which seem to teach never ending suffering and those verses which seem to teach universal reconciliation.
-(And these in light of God's character as revealed in Christ.)
+(And these in light of God's character as revealed in Christ.
+See What is the Gospel?
+See also Episode 152 of David Artman's podcast, 'Grace Saves All' where Hunter Coates and David respond to Andrew Slay's critique of Christian Universalism. )

 Given that there are far more verses which seem to teach universal reconciliation, than there are verses which seem to teach eternal torment, it would be wise for church leaders to stop interpreting the verses which seem to teach universal reconciliation in light of the verses which seem to teach eternal torment, and start interpreting the verses which seem to teach eternal torment in light of the verses which seem to teach universal reconciliation.
-(And it would be prudent for them to revisit the Fifth Ecumenical Council and the events which surrounded it.
+(It would also be prudent for church leaders to revisit the Fifth Ecumenical Council and the events which surrounded it.
 See the chapter “Did the Fifth Ecumenical Council Condemn Universal Salvation?” in Alvin Kimel’s book Destined for Joy: The Gospel of Universal Salvation.)

 "But what about free will?"